 Lower Cost of Living

 One of the primary reasons retirees consider relocating is to reduce their cost of living.
-Moving to an area with lower housing costs, taxes, and everyday expenses may stretch your retirement savings further, providing financial relief and greater peace of mind.
+Moving to a state or city with lower housing costs, taxes, and everyday expenses may stretch your retirement savings further, providing financial relief and greater peace of mind.

 Examples of Low-Cost Living Areas